strauberly/auth-project/README.md

 ## A simple React application implementing authentication for Supabase backend and displaying different content once authenticated.

+-- 2 Dec 2022 --

+- Secured profile route based on if user is logged in through our auth context.

+- User auth token now persists in local storage so page can be refreshed and login persists, token is cleared on logout.

+- User auth token now expires after about 10 min.
+Combination of helper function for determining time and amount of remaining time and passing an expirationTime value to our auth context.

+- Timeout now auto clears if user logs out manually.

+- This update concludes this course section study.
+Thank you for checking out what I have been working on.
+Cheers!

+---

 -- 1 Dec 2022 --

 - Login has been implemented with user feedback and has desired response.
 Ie. We will get our access token.